MARKETING • CREATIVE • DIGITAL

 5 Steps to Take When an Essential Employee Goes on Leave

 You’ve just learned that one of your top employees is going to be out on leave for the next 2-3 months.
-You’re concerned because you’re not sure how your team’s projects will be completed on time.
+You’re concerned because you’re unsure how your team’s projects will be completed on time.
 What will you do?

 1) Have your employee prepare a proposal before they go out on leave.

 If the leave of absence is planned, ask your employee to take some time to prepare a proposal before they go.
-This document should lay out an arrangement for the manager and/or team that will explain how the work will get done when the employee is away from the office.
+This document should lay out an arrangement for the manager and/or team explaining how the work will get done when the employee is away from the office.
 This proposal should clarify things like:

 - How the employee’s duties should be divided/who is responsible for each task